The GQR Gecko Room(s)

 -

-We have transitioned many of our breeders over to a custom AP rack, but still have a number of glass enclosures remaining.
-The glass are a bit harder to clean than the tubs and take more time and energy.
-The custom rack system where each tub is 27 gallons and 20" tall has proved to be an excellent space for a breeding group of geckos.
+We have transitioned many of our breeders over to custom AP rack systems, but still have a number of glass enclosures remaining.
+The glass are much harder to clean than the tubs and take more time and energy.
+The adult breeder custom rack system where each tub is 27 gallons and 20" tall has proved to be an excellent space for a breeding group of geckos.
+Unfortunately, the tubs are no longer in production.
+I also have custom rack systems to house single adults that are approximately 12 gallons, and juveniles/subadults in 20 quarts.
+The baby racks are not custom; they are standard AP hatchling rack systems holding ~6 quart tubs.

-We have more than our New Caledonian Geckos.
-There are also quite a few snakes (2.1 Argentine Boas, 1.0 Albino Labyrinth Burmese Python, 1.0 Super Tiger Sunfire het Albino Reticulated Python, 1.0 Jungle Carpet Python, 3.2 Kenyan Sand Boas, 9.8 Western Hognose, 0.1 Tricolor Hognose, 1.0 Albino Corn Snake (whom I received as a hatchling in 1996)) in this room.
-We also have a Leopard Gecko, a Golden Gecko and a few different species of mantids.
-We have additional snakes and geckos kept in another room currently as well as a separate quarantine section.
-Someday we'll add to this, but our available space allows only so much.
-Spare space is mostly reserved for our gecko and snake babies that we hatch.
-I think we are getting closer to trying to find a larger space to accommodate our growth over the years.
+We also have quite a few snakes (2.1 Argentine Boas, 1.0 Albino Labyrinth Burmese Python, 1.0 Super Tiger Sunfire het Albino Reticulated Python, 1.0 Jungle Carpet Python, 3.2 Kenyan Sand Boas, 11.8.14 Western Hognose, 2.2 Tricolor Hognose, 1.0 Albino Corn Snake).
+I think we are getting closer to trying to find a larger space to accommodate our growth over the years, expand the business to also accomodate a flex-warehouse space that would allow us to start manufacture of enclosures, backgrounds, 3D prints, etc.

 Additional pictures to come...